 This occurs if you have not set up DKIM for your sending domain.
 If you have set up DKIM and are still seeing this header it means your DKIM records are not set up correctly and you should take action immediately.
 Learn how to set up DKIM.

 Outlook and Gmail display a header message to tell recipients that DKIM was not set up for the domain being used in the From Address (your domain) because this can sometimes indicate a message has been "spoofed" or "faked."

 Not only is this ugly "via" header highly undesirable, but removing the header is straightforward, with no negative consequences.

 How do I remove the header?

-Once you complete the setup outlined below, note that it can take a few hours before the "sent on behalf of text" is removed.
-If it doesn't appear to be working at first, wait a few hours and retry.
+Once you complete the setup outlined below, it can take a few hours before the "sent on behalf of text" is removed.
+If it doesn't appear to work, wait a few hours and retry.

-The “sent on behalf of” text in your message header can be removed by setting up DKIM for your sending domain which is free and available on all ActiveCampaign plan levels.
-This will make the heading of your messages appear a little cleaner and only your own From email address will be displayed (the name of our mail server will not be displayed).
+The "sent on behalf of" text in your message header can be removed by setting up DKIM for your sending domain which is free and available on all ActiveCampaign plan levels.
+This will make the heading of your messages appear a little cleaner, and only your own From email address will be displayed (the name of our mail server will not be displayed).

 We have updated our DKIM process from TXT records to CNAME records.
 If you set up your DKIM before February 23, 2023, your TXT records will still work and remain valid.
 However, we recommend setting up your DKIM with the following CNAME records instructions since it is more secure.